tecdrop/color_hap/README.md

 ## Contributions

 Contributions are welcome: code, text, documentation, design, graphics, suggestions.
 Please fork this repository and contribute back using [pull requests](https://github.com/tecdrop/color_hap/pulls), [submit an issue](https://github.com/tecdrop/color_hap/issues), or [send an email](https://www.tecdrop.com/support/).

+## Support Us

+ColorHap is free, and we love creating and sharing projects like this with the community.
+If you find ColorHap useful and want to support Tecdrop, consider purchasing our [Pitch Black Wallpaper Pro](https://www.tecdrop.com/pitchblackwallpaperpro/) and/or [RGB Color Wallpaper Pro](https://www.tecdrop.com/rgbcolorwallpaperpro/) apps.
+Both apps revolve around the simplicity and elegance of solid colors, making them a natural choice for ColorHap users.

+**Pitch Black Wallpaper Pro:**

+- Offers hundreds of pitch black, dark, and AI-generated wallpapers.
+- Enhances battery life on OLED screens.
+- Reduces eyestrain with soothing dark backgrounds.

+Check it out here: [Pitch Black Wallpaper Pro](https://www.tecdrop.com/pitchblackwallpaperpro/).

 ## License